 In addition, the Red Mountain Gold Project is well advanced in the environmental assessment process and the Company anticipates receipt of Environmental Assessment approval during the first half of 2018.

-Ongoing resource expansion underground and surface drilling has continued during the 2017 field season, targeting near-mine area with the objective of increasing reserves and resources, potentially extending mine at the Red Mountain property.
+Ongoing resource expansion underground and surface drilling has continued during the 2017 field season, targeting near-mine areas with the objective of increasing reserves and resources, potentially extending the mine-life at the Red Mountain property.

 Feasibility Study Highlights

 (all currencies are reported in Canadian dollars unless otherwise specified)